Shaw Media (United States)

-Shaw Media is a newspaper publisher based in Crystal Lake, Illinois, a suburb of Chicago.
+Shaw Family Holdings, Inc., doing business as Shaw Media, is a newspaper publisher based in Crystal Lake, Illinois, a suburb of Chicago, and wholly owned by the Mabel S. Shaw Family Trust.
 Its portfolio includes about 80 newspapers and news websites in Illinois and Iowa.
 Originally based in Dixon, Illinois; it has acquired a swath of properties in the Chicago suburbs and moved its headquarters there.
-Founded in 1851, Shaw Media is the third oldest, continuously owned and operated family newspaper company in the nation.
+Founded in 1851, Shaw Media is the third oldest, continuously owned and operated family newspaper company in the United States.